-Symptom Action The server emits a continuous beep during POST, indicating that the microprocessor is not working correctly.
-Correct any errors that are indicated by the LEDs (see "Error LEDs" in the Problem Determination and Service Guide).
+Symptom Action beep during POST, indicating that the microprocessor is not working correctly.
+Correct any errors that are indicated by the LEDs (see "System-board LEDs" in the Problem Determination and Service Guide).
 Make sure that the server supports the microprocessor.
 (Trained service technician only) Make sure that the microprocessor is seated correctly.
-(Trained service technician only) Replace the microprocessor.
+4. (Trained service technician only) Replace the microprocessor.